 Other liabilities include amounts payable to related parties within the CVS Group.
 These liabilities are measured as past due at the valuation date and therefore represent the amount expected to be paid.
-The balance \$6,035k (2018: \$30,351k) reduced significantly during the year, as new procedures were implemented in 2019 to clear some legacy inter-company balances and to settle inter-company balances monthly.
+The balance \$1,138k (2019: \$6,039k) continues to be managed with more frequent settlements during the year, resulting in a lower position at end 2020 compared to 2019.